-Head of power to Delegate: Local Government Act 1995: Power that enables a s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO delegation to be made S.5.43 LIMILATIONS OF DElegations to the CEO Express Power or Duty Local Government (Uniform Local Provisions) Regulations 1996: Delegated: r.12(1) Crossing from public thoroughfare to private land or private thoroughfare - Sch.9.1 cl.7(2) r.13(1) Requirement to construct or repair crossing - Sch.9.1 cl.7(3) Function: This is a precis only.
+Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government (Uniform Local Provisions) Regulations 1996: Delegated: r.12(1) Crossing from public thoroughfare to private land or private thoroughfare - Sch.9.1 cl.7(2) r.13(1) Requirement to construct or repair crossing - Sch.9.1 cl.7(3) Function: This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to approve or refuse to approve, applications for the construction of a crossing giving access from a public thoroughfare to land or private thoroughfare serving land [ULP r,12(1)].
 Authority to determine the specifications for construction of crossings to the satisfaction of the Local Government [ULP r.12(1)(a)].
 3. Authority to give notice to an owner or occupier of land requiring the person to construct or repair a crossing [ULP r.13(1)].
-4. Authority to initiate works to construct a crossing where the person fails to comply with a notice requiring them to construct or repair the crossing and recover 50% of the cost of doing so as a debt due from the person [ULP r.13(2)].
+Authority to initiate works to construct a crossing where the person fails to comply with a notice requiring them to construct or repair the crossing and recover 50% of the cost of doing so as a debt due from the person [ULP r.13(2)].
 Council Conditions on this Delegation: a.
 Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996 .
-Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees

-Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996 - prescribe applicable statutory procedures Penalties under the Uniform Local Provisions Regulations are administered in accordance with Part 9, Division 2 of the Local Government Act 1995
+Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996 - prescribe applicable statutory procedures Penalties under the Uniform Local Provisions Regulations are administered in accordance with Part 9, Division 2 of the Local